 AddressBodh Gaya, Bihar, India

 Bodhgaya is the most important Buddhist pilgrimage place in the world.
 Located in the state of Bihar, it’s here that Lord Buddha became enlightened during intense meditation under a Bodhi tree.
 The exact spot is now marked by the sprawling Mahabodhi Temple complex.
 The town is also home to dozens of Buddhist monasteries.
 Those who are interested will find plenty of meditation and Buddhism courses and retreats on offer.
-You can visit Bodhgaya on the Mahaparinirvan Express Buddhist Train.
+You can visit Bodhgaya on the Mahaparinirvan Express Buddhist Train or plan your trip there with this Bihar travel guide.

 AddressTiruvannamalai, Tamil Nadu, India